lilmond/sudos/README.md

 ```
 python sudos.py -z socks5 -x socks5_list.txt -c 0 -n https://target.com/
 ```

+# Attack Modes
+You can set the attack mode with the `-m <MODE>` parameter.

+## Attack Mode 1
+Attack mode 1 (Default) aka Slowloris sends numerous amount of HTTP GET requests.
+You can set the HTTP request sending speed with the `-c <INT>` parameter.

+## Attack Mode 2
+Attack mode 2 aka R-U-Dead-Yet sends a POST request and slowly send the content to the server.
+You can also set the content sending speed with the `-c <INT>` parameter.

 # Where do I get proxy lists?
 Just click the links below and find a best proxy list for yourself.